thesamim/TickTickSync/docs-src/configuration/debug-options.md

 ## Debug Mode

 Enable verbose logging to capture detailed plugin activity.
 Configure the log level to control verbosity.

-Optionally skip backups on reload during debugging sessions.
+## Generate Debug Info

+Click **Generate** to create a snapshot of the current plugin state as a formatted JSON block.
+This includes:

+- Plugin version, server URL, and feature toggles
+- File metadata and project counts
+- Sync control settings (limiting project/tag, AND/OR mode)
+- Note settings

+Use the copy button to copy the output to your clipboard.
+Include this information when [reporting a problem](https://github.com/thesamim/TickTickSync/issues) to help diagnose the issue.

 ## Sync Journal